There comes a time in every man’s life when they have to shave.

 White tea contains tannic acid which is known to lessen inflammation.

-Some lemon juice may be perfect to drink on a hot afternoon, but I bet you didn’t know it could also help you treat razor bumps.
+Lemon juice may be perfect to drink on a hot afternoon, but I bet you didn’t know it could also help you treat razor bumps.

 Just rub some lemon juice on the affected area and give it a minute to work.